kiran-brahma/obsidan/content/recommended-reading.md

 Love it or hate it, [Software is indeed eating the world](https://azexplained.com/how-software-is-eating-the-world/).
 Rather than worrying about philosophical aspects, pick up tips and habits from the book [Algorithms to Live By: The Computer Science of Human Decisions](https://amzn.to/3SIT357) that can help you improve your life.

-[The Book of Beautiful Questions](https://amzn.to/47F7f7N) helps you realize that asking the proper inquiries is just as vital as locating solutions since it enables you to figure out if you're truly addressing the real issue in question.
+[The Book of Beautiful Questions](https://amzn.to/47F7f7N) helps you realise that asking the proper inquiries is just as vital as locating solutions since it enables you to figure out if you're truly addressing the real issue in question.
 Posing the right questions early on can guide you towards more effective solutions.

 ## Biographies